 Daniel primarily chose Impermanence as his object of concentration and he goes into great detail in his book about some of the experiences and effects you may expect if you follow this path.
 As well as offering lots of other useful advice and hard-earned wisdom from his own experiences.

 My door of choice was suffering.
 In my experience, this is the fastest route to enlightenment.
 It is also the most painful; I guess the clue is in the name.
-Three years previous to starting meditating I embarked on a huge amount of very deep and challenging psycho-therapeutic work that involved being present with difficult emotions and sensations in the body and energy body.
+Before starting meditating I embarked on a huge amount of very deep and challenging psycho-therapeutic work that involved being present with difficult emotions and sensations in the body and energy body.
 Essentially it was achieving the essence of the teaching, without being in a meditative setting.

-I could write a book about how to focus your experience on suffering, but in short, you are essentially trying to find the part of your experience that you are denying because it is in some way painful, difficult or unacceptable to you, and allow it.
+In order to focus your concentration on suffering, you need to find the part of your experience that you are denying because it is in some way painful, difficult or unacceptable to you, and allow it.
 For example, this could look like letting rage seer through your veins, feeling repressed hurt or grief that you are holding on to or acknowledging ways in which we and others contribute to unhealthy dynamics that play out in our relationships.
 These are examples of things that stop us from being present and accepting reality as it is.

 Daniel and I both seem to share an unshakeable dedication to uncovering the truth in our experiences and we both adopted a probably quite unhealthy obsession with focusing our experience on our chosen door of perception.
 I took my obsession outside of the cushion and would be constantly looking for ways to find, recognise and allow suffering in all my experiences – socially, at work, in moments of spare time etc.